 Review - 'Klara and the Sun' by Kazuo Ishiguro

-But I got a little bit confused soon after because I'm not sure what the author is trying to say with this story.
+But I got a little bit confused soon after because I'm not sure where Ishiguro is trying to go with this story.
 The potential for something profound is there, but the narrative doesn't get anywhere close to that.
-When we reach the ending, it feels convenient, as if the author ran out of steam or doesn't quite know how to wrap up all the concepts he introduced.
+And when we reach the ending, it feels convenient, as if the author ran out of steam or doesn't quite know how to wrap up all the concepts he introduced.

 With this being science fiction, I have to make a comment on the science part.
-To me, it feels clumsy and not well-thought-out.
+To me, it feels clumsy and not at all well thought out.
 The technology comes across as both more advanced than our current world with AI, but also less advanced with Klara's lack of understanding for how humans function.
-There were also concepts in here that were referred to throughout without explanation until much later in the book, and it created this artificial sense of bewilderment.
+There were also concepts referred to throughout without explanation until much later in the book, and it created this artificial sense of bewilderment that I didn't really see the point of.

-Overall, it's hard for me to know what to think of this book because it didn't say much.
-There was a lot of potential, but the story ended up only scratching the surface.
+Overall, it was hard for me to know what to think of this book because it didn't say much.
+There was a lot of potential, but it ended up only scratching the surface.
 It feels unfinished, with a fluffy slapdash ending that didn't even come close to addressing any of the worthwhile topics in here.

 Readaroo Rating: 3 stars